pqvst/hello/_posts/2016-10-10-seriously-just-freaking-do-it.md

 1. **I maximized exposure time**.
 My Product Hunt was posted early in the morning (PST).
 This didn’t even cross my mind earlier.
 Now I know why Ben said “I would submit it soon”.

 These points apply to more than just Product Hunt.
 It worked just as well when I co-founded my app startup [Unified Remote](https://www.unifiedremote.com).
 It hit the exact same points!
-Just replace “Product Hunt” with “App”/”Play Store”.
+Just replace “Product Hunt” with “App” and ”Play Store”.

-So…

-## Seriously, just freaking do it!
+So… **Seriously, just freaking do it!**